GM-Consult-Pty-Ltd/porter_2_stemmer/README.md

 The 'Porter2Stemmer: VALIDATOR' test iterates through a hashmap of [terms](https://raw.githubusercontent.com/snowballstem/snowball-data/master/english/voc.txt) to expected [stems](https://raw.githubusercontent.com/snowballstem/snowball-data/master/english/output.txt) that contains 29,417 term/stem pairs.

-As of <latest_version>, the `Porter2Stemmer` achieves 99.66% accuracy when measured against the sample (Snowball) vocabulary.
+As of [latest version](https://pub.dev/packages/porter_2_stemmer/changelog), the `Porter2Stemmer` achieves 99.66% accuracy when measured against the sample (Snowball) vocabulary.
 Taking into account the differences in implementation, this increases to 99.99%, or failure of 4/29,417 terms.
 The failed stems are: